cds-snc/digital-canada-ca/content/en/join-our-team/positions/internal-communications-advisor.md

 ---
 layout: job-posting
 type: section
-title: Internal Communications Advisor
+title: 'Internal Communications Advisor'
+description: >-
-description: We are looking for an Internal Communications Advisor.
+  We are looking for an Internal Communications Advisor.
 Reporting to the Head of Outreach, with a dotted-line to the Head of Talent, this Sr. Internal Communications Advisor will be responsible for setting and executing on an internal communications strategy for our growing organization.
 archived: true
 translationKey: internal-communications-advisor
 leverId: 588bfcdb-d182-43c5-a5aa-27a23f71b01f